 06.12 Inspection Program and Auto Report Generator Management

 The Inspection Program Management (IPM) tab in RPS-Inspections is used to maintain the history of inspection documentation.
-When a change notice document has been issued, DRO is responsible for entering the hange otice information into IPM.
+When a change notice document has been issued, DRO is responsible for entering the Change Notice information into IPM.

 Based on Change Notice information, DRO will create, revise, or delete from the inspection program an inspection manual chapter (IMC), inspection procedure (IP), temporary instruction (TI), and/or operating experience smart sample (OpESS).
 In doing so, DRO will update the appropriate fields in IPM, such as document titles, sample sizes and inspection hours.